-IAE-201 Introduction to Information Assurance Concepts
+IAE-201 Introduction to IA Concepts

 This course covers topics related to administration of network security.
 Topics include a survey of encryption and authentication algorithms; threats to security; operating system security; IP security; user authentication schemes; web security; email security protocols; intrusion detections; viruses; firewalls; Virtual Private Networks; network management and security policies and procedures.
 Laboratory projects are assigned as part of the homework requirements.
-This course prepares students for the (ISC)2 Systems Security Certified Practitioner (SSCP) Certification.
-Corequisites: MA-110 or MA-112 or MA-114 or MA-261.
+Classes are a mixture of lecture, current event discussions, and laboratory exercises.
+Prequisites: MA-110 or MA-112.
 (3-0-3)

-IAE-301 Comprehensive Computer and Network Security
+IAE-250 Compr Computer & Netwk Security

 Building on IAE-201, this course provides learners with detailed and hands-on knowledge of computer and network security.
 The course emphasizes current topics such as network security, compliance and operational security, threats and vulnerabilities, application security, access control, as well as cryptography.
 Additionally, underlying theory and concepts are presented in order to extend learners' understanding of computer and network security.
 Weekly laboratory exercises are utilized to reinforce practical, real-world security techniques.
-Classes are a mixture of lecture, current event discussions, and laboratory exercise review and will prepare learners for the CompTIA

-Security+ certification.
-Pre-requisite: IAE-201 (3-0-3)
+Classes are a mixture of lecture, current event discussions, and laboratory exercise review and will prepare learners for the CompTIA Security+ certification.
+Pre-requisite: IAE-201 (3-0-3) FORMERLY IAE-301

-IAE-260 Secure System Admin & Operation SecSys-Adm & Op
+IAE-260 Secure System Admin & Ops - UNIX